1) University of Houston Downtown: One Main Street

 UHD provides students with top quality academic programs that are both flexible and affordable.
 A diverse institution that focuses on providing real opportunities that change lives for the better. www.dt.uh.edu

-The UHD is our newest neighborhood pARTicipant in the Artcrawl!
 The new bike trails lead to the UHD as well as the Metro light rail.
 If you driving by car to the Artcrawl UHD is graciuosly contributing by opening several of their parking lots for artcrawl visitors.
-Start your artcrawl Saturday by parking free @UHD & visiting The intimate OKane art gallery which is featuring the nude paintings of Brooklyn artist Sharon Sprung.
+Start your artcrawl Saturday by parking free @UHD & visiting The intimate OKane art gallery which is featuring UHD Faculty Show.

 Walk out of the gallery & walk over the infrastructure artwork of magnificent "granny rug" sculptures of mark mancuso.
 Once outside, look to your right from the belvedere balcony for a grandiose skyline view of houston.
 Head to the heart of the Artcrawl by walking north along street & peak over the ledge to see the confluence of White oak bayou & Buffalo Bayou.
 Turn right off the Main street bridge onto Wood street and head to the heart of the art of the Artcrawl.

 ....FREE Parking for artcrawl houston guests 10 am - 10 pm Saturday.
 UHD directions.

 2) Mother Dog